 Ryan Farrell's Story

 Before April 18, 2010, I was a typical 18-year-old: I was finishing up my freshman year at college, planning out internships and possible career paths, and was setting my sights on living in New YorkCity.
 I was on the cheerleading squad, had just finished the initiation for my sorority and was looking forward to all of the clubs I would join at school.
 My life was nearly perfect.

 While performing with my cheerleading squad at a fundraising exhibition, a flyer on top of my stunt group fell and landed on me.
 I did not receive immediate medical attention and was encouraged to keep performing.
 A short time later, I collapsed and did not regain consciousness.
 I had sustained a traumatic brain injury (TBI), along with a collapsed lung and fractured vertebrae in my neck.

 Winter 2015 BIA-MA Newsletter

-BIA-MA's quarterly newsletter, Heads Up Headlines, gives you updates on research, a regular professional perspective, survivor and caregiver tips, a calendar of events, and prevention articles to keep you aprised of the latest in the field of brain injury.
+BIA-MA's quarterly newsletter, Heads Up Headlines, provides updates on recent events, research, survivor and caregiver tips, a calendar of upcoming events, and prevention articles to keep you aprised of the latest in the field of brain injury.
 The Winter 2015 Newsletter contains articles on the BIA-MA ABI Continuing Education Series, Sandra Madden's "Finding Hearts All Over", Dr. Bryan Weinstein's "Can You Find Happiness With a Traumatic Brain Injury", and regional support group event highlights.
 Click here to read it!